magento/devdocs/src/cloud/project/privatelink-service.md

 The following workflow outlines the PrivateLink enablement process for {{site.data.var.ece}}.

-1. **Customer** contacts their Magento CSM to request PrivateLink enablement, providing the customer data required for PrivateLink enablement.
+1. **Customer** contacts their Magento Customer Technical Advisor (CTA) to request PrivateLink enablement, providing the customer data required for PrivateLink enablement.

-1. After verifying the customer data, **the Magento CSM** submits a Magento Support ticket request for PrivateLink enablement.
+1. After verifying the customer data, **the Magento CTA** submits a Magento Support ticket request for PrivateLink enablement.

-   We use the Support ticket to coordinate communication between you, your CSM, the Magento infrastructure team, and the Magento Support team during the enablement process.
+   We use the Support ticket to coordinate communication between you, your CTA, the Magento infrastructure team, and the Magento Support team during the enablement process.

 1. **Magento infrastructure team** enables customer account access to the Magento VPC.